ibm-cloud-docs/Cloudant/guides/transactions.md

-This document provides enough data for a purchase record to render a summary of an order on a web page, or an email, without fetching additional records.
+This document provides enough data for a purchase record to render a summary of an order on a web page, or an email, without fetching more records.
 Notice key details about the order, in particular:

--   The basket contains reference ids (`product_id`) to a database of products stored elsewhere.
+-   The basket contains reference IDs (`product_id`) to a database of products stored elsewhere.
 -   The basket duplicates some of the product data in this record, enough to record the state of the items purchased at the point of sale.
--   The document does not contain fields that mark the status of the order.
+-   The document doesn't contain fields that mark the status of the order.
-    Additional documents would be added later to record payments and delivery.
+    More documents would be added later to record payments and delivery.
 -   The database automatically generates a document `_id` when it inserts the document into the database.
 -   A unique identifier (`order_id`) is supplied with each purchase record to reference the order later.

-When the customer places an order, typically at the point when they enter the "checkout" phase on the website, a purchase order record is created similar to the previous example.
+When the customer places an order, typically at the point when they enter the *checkout* phase on the website, a purchase order record is created similar to the previous example.

 ## Generating your own unique identifiers (UUIDs)
 {: #generating-your-own-unique-identifiers-uuids-}

 In a relational database,
-sequential "auto incrementing" numbers are often used, but in distributed databases, where data is spread around of cluster of servers, longer UUIDs are used to ensure that documents are stored with their own unique id.
+sequential "auto incrementing" numbers are often used.
+While in distributed databases, data is spread around a cluster of servers, and longer UUIDs are used to ensure that documents are stored with their unique ID.

 To create a unique identifier for use in your application, such as an `order_id`, call the [`GET _uuids` endpoint](/docs/services/Cloudant?topic=cloudant-advanced-api#-get-_uuids-) on the {{site.data.keyword.cloudant_short_notm}} API.
 The database generates an identifier for you.
-The same endpoint can be used to generate multiple ids by adding a `count` parameter, for example, `/_uuids?count=10`.
+The same endpoint can be used to generate multiple IDs by adding a `count` parameter, for example, `/_uuids?count=10`.

 ## Recording payments
 {: #recording-payments}

-When the customer successfully pays for their items, additional records are added to the database to record the order.
+When the customer successfully pays for their items, more records are added to the database to record the order.

 ### Example of a payment record